 For businesses that need both full-featured CRM and marketing automation capabilities on the same platform, GreenRope belongs on a small business CRM vendor short list.
 GreenRope’s roots are in an email marketing system called CoolerEmail.

 GreenRope targets businesses with 1 to 1,000 users.
-Because GreenRope’s pricing is based on number of contacts rather than number of users, a business that will have a lot of occasional CRM users can benefit economically from the pricing structure.
+Because GreenRope’s pricing is based on the number of contacts rather than the number of users, a business that will have a lot of occasional CRM users can benefit economically from the pricing structure.

 Bundled within GreenRope is a third level of functionality, dubbed Operations Suite.
-This includes tickets, project management, learning management, a wiki and more.
+This includes tickets, project management, learning management, a wiki, and more.

-Insightly has captured solid market share with a combination of a friendly user interface and a simple implementation.
+Insightly has captured a solid market share with a combination of a friendly user interface and a simple implementation.
 Insightly integrates seamlessly with both Gmail and Outlook.
 Insightly includes Project Management functionality.
-The Projects tab allows users to create milestones, pipelines, tasks and receive automatic email reminders, all without leaving the CRM.
+The Projects tab allows users to create milestones, pipelines, and tasks and receive automatic email reminders, all without leaving the CRM.

-Insightly has also created native integrations to MailChimp, QuickBooks Online and Xero.
-Insightly can pull social media profile information right into the Contact page, so users can get to better know their prospects by viewing LinkedIn profiles, Twitter Posts, public Facebook feeds and more.
+Insightly has also created native integrations to MailChimp, QuickBooks Online, and Xero.
+Insightly can pull social media profile information right into the Contact page, so users can get to better know their prospects by viewing LinkedIn profiles, Twitter Posts, public Facebook feeds, and more.

-Nimble connects to social media accounts such as Twitter, Facebook and Instagram.
+Nimble connects to social media accounts such as Twitter, Facebook, and Instagram.
 It can also connect to multiple Gmail accounts, including G Suite Gmail.
 Nimble walks a user through exporting contacts from LinkedIn and then importing them into the application.